erjank/teaching/gloss.md

     The "accidental" transfer of knowledge that occurs when an instructor is teaching one thing, and the learner picks up another.

+*   **Learned Helplessness**:
+    <a name="learned-helplessness"></a>
+    A situation in which people who are repeatedly subjected to negative feedback that they have no way to escape learn not to even try to escape when they could.

 *   **Learner Profile**:
     <a name="learner-profile"></a>
     A brief description of a typical target learner for a lesson that